saddhussein/saddhussein.github.io/content/personal/_index.md

 ---
 title: Personal Notes
 description: |
   Thank you for expressing interest in my stories, opinions, or thoughts.
 If you've stumbled upon this by accident, feel free to leave.
-However, if you are genuinely intrigued by my personal life, you'll find my [personal blog here](https://geospasialis.com/).
+However, if you are genuinely intrigued by my personal life, you'll find it here.
 author: "Saddam Hussein"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only